verlenmot/weather-project/documentation/architecture/architecture.md

 ## Databricks SQL Warehouse

 A Databricks Serverless SQL Warehouse is used to perform SQL queries on the tables in the Hive metastore.
-The queries selects specified rows which have the latest timestamp.
+The queries select specified rows which have the latest timestamp.
 Small transformations such as adding measurement units and extracting time are performed with these queries.

 [Serverless Warehouse](/code/terraform/modules/databricks/compute/main.tf)